EsotericSoftware/spine-runtimes/spine-ts/README.md

   * `atlas`: required, path to the `.atlas` file, absolute or relative, e.g. "assets/animation.atlas"
   * `animation`: required, the name of the animation to play back
   * `imagesPath`: optional, the location of images on the server to load atlas pages from.
 If omitted, atlas `.png` page files are loaded relative to the `.atlas` file.
+  * `atlasPages`: optional, the list of atlas page images, e.g. `atlasPages: ["assets/page1.png", "assets/page2.png"]` when using code, or `data-atlas-pages="assets/page1.png,assets/page2.png"` on case of HTML instantiation.
+Use this if you have a multi-page atlas.
+If ommited, only one atlas page image is loaded based on the atlas file name, replacing `.atlas` with `.png`.
   * `skin`: optional, the name of the skin to use.
 Defaults to `default` if omitted.
   * `loop`: optional, whether to loop the animation or not.
 Defaults to `true` if omitted.
   * `scale`: optional, the scaling factor to apply when loading the `.json` file.
 Defaults to `1` if omitted.
 Irrelevant if `data-fit-to-canavs` is `true`.